fahimkuet09/Prescription-Appointment-System-Laravel/README.md

 -Doctors can:

-Create appointment dates and times
+.Create appointment dates and times

-View daily appointments
+.View daily appointments

-View all appointments history
+.View all appointments history

 -Patients can:

-Register as a new patient in the system
+.Register as a new patient in the system

-Book appointments with available doctors and time slots
+.Book appointments with available doctors and time slots

 ###